-The Company held two general meetings during the reporting year.
+The Company held one general meeting during the reporting year.

-The annual general meeting was held on 17 April 2019 with the following resolutions passed and approved:
+The annual general meeting was held on 8 April 2020 with the following resolutions passed and approved:

-- receipt and adoption of the audited financial statements and the Reports of the Directors and Auditor for the year ended 31 December 2018; - declaration of final dividend of HK 3.7 cents per share for the year ended 31 December 2018. - re-election of Directors; - authorising the Board to fix Directors' remuneration; - re-appointment of Messrs.
-PricewaterhouseCoopers as auditor for the year ended 31 December 2019 and authorising the Board to fix their remuneration; - granting a general mandate to issue shares; and - granting a general mandate to buy back shares.
+- receipt and adoption of the audited financial statements and the Reports of the Directors and Auditor for the year ended 31 December 2019; - declaration of a final dividend of HK2.1 cents per share for the year ended 31 December 2019. - re-election of Directors; - authorising the Board to fix Directors' remuneration; - re-appointment of Messrs.
+PricewaterhouseCoopers as auditor for the year ended 31 December 2020 and authorising the Board to fix their remuneration; - granting a general mandate to issue shares; and - granting a general mandate to buy back shares.